A. CENTER FOR GENOME INNOVATION (CGI) STAFF

 Users will not be allowed to use equipment in the CGI after-hours.
 Special requests for after-hours access can be made by contacting Bo Reese.
 However, granting after-hours access is made on a case-by-case basis and permission is granted at the discretion of CGI staff.

-The CGI will hold hands-on, laboratory training for many applications supported by the Center equipment and staff, including but not limited to NextGen sequencing and Affymetrix genotyping.
+The CGI will hold hands-on, laboratory training for many applications supported by the Center.
 Individuals (students, faculty and staff) across all UCONN campuses are eligible to participate in CGI sponsored training.
 All training fees go directly toward instrument maintenance, service contracts and reagents/consumables for training.
-Participants can bring a sample of their own for training if desired, allowing for participant data collection that can be used as proof of principle or preliminary data for grant submissions, etc. Trainings are offered throughout the year based on demand for specific instrumentation and will be advertised via email announcement and on the CGI website.
+Participants can bring samples of their own for training if desired, allowing for meaningful data collection that can be used as preliminary data for grant submissions, etc. Trainings are offered throughout the year based on demand for specific topics and will be advertised via email announcement and on the CGI website.

 E. Instrument Reservation